- What does the name “Taichi” stand for?

 - Then why “太極” instead of “太极”?

 - “太極” is a word from not only traditional Chinese, but also modern Japanese.
-Considering the fact that a significant part of Taichi (10+ papers and the general software framework) was done during my internship at The University of Tokyo hosted by Prof. Seiichi Koshizuka and Prof. Toshiya Hachisuka, I thereby chose this word in the intersection of two languages in memory of my time at UTokyo.
+Considering the fact that a significant part of Taichi (10+ papers and the general software framework) was done during my internship at The University of Tokyo hosted by Prof. Seiichi Koshizuka and Prof. Toshiya Hachisuka, I thereby chose this word in the intersection of two languages in memory of my time at UTokyo, which is my happiest semester during undergrad.

 - Why “Taichi” instead of “Taiji” or something else?